nwindmeyer/Gastric_Cancer_Datasets/README.md

   - Code: basic R code to demonstrate how to load and explore the data in R

 Within the `Code` directory, the file `gse62254_explore_data.R` contains some basic commands to load the GSE62254 data file, and begin some basic data exploration.
-Within RStudio, the "Compile Report" functionality can be used to run the code and generate the follwing basic markdown output:
+Within RStudio, the "Compile Report" functionality can be used to run the code and generate the following basic markdown output:

 [Report: gse62254_explore_data.R](Code/gse62254_explore_data.md)